top of page

 WHAT ABOUT TRAFFIC?

 Tasman Dr is overbuilt for vehicles.
-Between Fair Oaks Ave and Lawrence Expwy, the vehicle volumes are not high enough to justify 2 lanes.
+Between Fair Oaks Ave and Vienna Dr, the vehicle volumes are not high enough to justify 2 lanes.
 This is true during the entire day and during rush hour.
-Removing a lane in each direction will not have a significant impact on drivers.
-See the traffic counts below to learn more.
+Removing a lane in each direction will not have an impact on drivers (source).

 image.png